little151/StreakMind-v2/README.md

 - Chat like you would with a friend or therapist.
 - If you ask a **generic question**, it answers like a normal AI assistant.
 - If you talk about **habits or streaks**, it automatically updates your logs.
+- Chat history now **persists across refresh** (saved in local storage / JSON file during testing).
+- Option to **delete individual chats** or clear all chats.

 ### 🔹 Activity Management
 - **Add activities via chat** (e.g., *“I want to track reading books”*).
-- **Manual dashboard controls** → Add or remove activities with buttons.
+- **Manual dashboard controls** → Add, edit, or delete activities with buttons.
 - Full **CRUD support** (Create, Read, Update, Delete) via both chat & UI.
+- Choose **custom points** per activity or use defaults.

 ### 🔹 Personality Modes
 - Default roles: **Therapist, Friend, Trainer**.
-- Toggle personalities ON/OFF in settings (e.g., disable “Father” mode).
+- Toggle personalities ON/OFF in settings.

 ### 🔹 Scoring & Streaks
 - Default points per activity (e.g., +10 per log).
 - Option for **custom user-defined points** per activity.
 - Scoreboard visibility toggle:
-  - ON → shows **tile-based dashboard**
+  - ON → shows activity dashboard with streaks, points, progress.
   - OFF → hides it completely.

 ### 🔹 Dashboard UI
+- **Dynamic layout** with animations and transitions.
-- **Tile-based layout** → each activity displayed as a tile with streaks, points, progress.
+- Each activity displayed with progress visualization (heatmap, bar, pie, progress bar).
-- Quick-edit options (rename, delete, update points).
+- Choice of visualization style is **saved per activity**.
+- Smooth animations for adding, editing, and deleting activities.
 - Dark theme default, light theme optional.

 ### 🔹 Info (“i”) Button
 Explains how to:
 - Log activities via chat
-- Manually add/delete activities
+- Manually add/delete/edit activities
 - Use CRUD commands
 - Toggle personalities
 - Customize points
 - Hide/show the score dashboard
 - Use AI for generic Q&A
+- Manage chat history (persistent + deletable)

 ---